FierroPablo/Google/Quiz/Professional Cloud Architect/Analyzing and Optimizing Technical and Business Processes.md

 2.
 You have implemented a manual CI/CD process for the container services required for the next implementation of the Cymbal Direct’s Drone Delivery project.
 You want to automate the process.
 What should you do?

--Implement a build trigger that applies your build configuration when a new software update is committed to Cloud Source Repositories.
+**-Implement a build trigger that applies your build configuration when a new software update is committed to Cloud Source Repositories.**
+_(Correct!
+Configuring a build trigger automates the CI/CD process based on when the software is posted to a repository.)_

 -Implement and reference a source repository in your Cloud Build configuration file.